 Let's move on to the recipe now, shall we?

-Heat the 1 tbsp oil and fry the sage leaves over medium heat until crispy.
+- Heat the 1 tablespoon oil and fry the sage leaves over medium heat until crispy.
 Drain with a spoon and take out.

 Pin this recipe to your Thanksgiving Recipes board or Holiday Recipes board on Pinterest!